cosmos/ibc/spec/app/ics-interchain-queries/README.md

 #### Incentivization

-A bounty is paid to incentivize relayers for participating in interchain queries.
+A bounty is paid to incentivize relayers for participating in interchain queries: fetching data from the Queried Chain and submitting it (together with proofs) to the Querying

 ## Technical Specification